A simulation framework for the design of a station-based bike sharing system: Computational results

 \section{Computational results}

 In this section we report how instances to test the simulation framework have been generated.
 A set of experiments is then presented to showcase the decisions that the proposed framework can support.
-As the framework is aimed at improving the quality of the existing service, the baseline for every experiment is the representation of the current layout and fleet of the service as described in Section \ref{sec:casestudy}.
+As the framework is aimed at improving the quality of the existing service, the baseline for every experiment is the current layout and fleet of the service as described in Section \ref{sec:casestudy}.
+For the sake of ease of interpretation, all vehicles are assigned a capacity equal to 14 bikes.
+This also has a practical justification: the company wishes to make its fleet more homogeneous to reduce maintenance costs.
+Results are reported for a sunny working day of May, that is, the type of day with the highest usage of the system.
+In all cases, results are presented as the average over 100 scenarios, with an average run time of around 4 seconds per scenario.